Editing A Headshot Photography Session

 As a Las Vegas headshot photographer, you need to know what to look for when editing–and know when to edit and when to leave something alone.
 As a general rule, removing elements such a stray hair or crumb on a shirt or removing lens-flare from someone’s classes is standard editing; but when it comes to altering appearance, make sure that you have tactful client approval before you start editing anything remotely similar to acne, red skin, and so on.

-Once you get into the groove of editing, you’ll find that editing headshots is a relatively quick and painless experience.
+Once you get into the groove of editing, you’ll find that editing headshots are a relatively quick and painless experience.